20 Dec Dry Well: Solutions for Low Area Drainage Problems

 Dry Well with an Outdoor Sump Pump System

 Sometimes a dry well alone is not enough to solve a tricky drainage problem.
-In these situations, it can be more practical to use a pump to take the water away from the low lying area.
+In these situations, it can be more practical to use a pump to take the water away from the low-lying area.
 Exterior sump pump systems are very similar to sump pumps used in basements.
 We can also use grading, French drains, and drain tile to help drain water from other problem areas directly into the dry well and sump basin system.
-It’s common for us to also send water from a home’s gutters via underground gutter extensions into a dry well sump system as well.
+It’s also common for us to also send water from a home’s gutters via underground gutter extensions into a dry well sump system.

 When is an outdoor sump pump useful?

-- In small yards sometimes there’s not enough space to build a dry well with enough capacity to hold the appropriate amount of water.
+- In small yards there is sometimes not enough space to build a dry well with enough capacity to hold the appropriate amount of water.
 Even if there seems to be space in a small yard, the dry well might need to be too close to the house.
-In that case a much smaller dry well further away from the house that utilizes a pump would make more sense.
+In that case, a much smaller dry well further away from the house and that utilizes a pump would make more sense.